CSU Chancellor's Doctoral Incentive Program

 How To Apply

 Online applications for the 2018-2019 application cycle are now available.
-The application deadline to the Graduate Studies office in ADM 146 is February 9.
-2018.
-Selection announcements will be made in early May.
+Applications must be complete with all attachments, signed, and delivered in hard copy to Graduate Studies, ADM 146 (or ADM 159 if the Graduate Office is closed) by the campus application deadline of February 9.
+2018 at 5:00 p.m.
+Applicants Selection announcements will be made in early May.
 For additional information on the program, including how to apply, please see the CDIP brochure and visit the Chancellor's Doctoral Incentive Program page.

 The website has several sections that contain information for

 Interested students can download an application through the CDIP website and current participants can contact the program with questions or updates.
 In addition, there is a link to the most recent CDIP annual report.